centralnicgroup-opensource/rtldev-middleware-ispapicli/index.md

 This section provides you with a quick introduction to all the features included in this tool.

-## Login/logout and session management
+## Login/logout and Session Management

 *   Login/logout management instead of sending your login credentials everytime you requrest a command
 *   Each login session is valid for 60 minutes